-The sequential batch moving bed Bio-P (SB-MBBR Bio-P) pilot plant, located in the wastewater lab at Norwegian University of Science and Technology (NTNU) was used to test and validate the soft-sensor algorithm.
+The sequential batch moving bed Bio-P (SB-MBBR Bio-P) pilot plant, located in the wastewater laboratory at Norwegian University of Science and Technology (NTNU) was used to test and validate the soft-sensor algorithm.
 Figure 1 depicts the pilot plant and the data acquisition system.
-The sequential batch reactor (SBR) contains polyurethane carriers (with 60% filling) which are exposed to raw wastewater to ensure biofilm growth and attachment to the carriers (see Supplementary Figure 1).
-The reactor has a total working volume of 13 L. It operates with a fixed cycle time of 8 h and a temperature of $16 \pm 0.5\,^{\circ}\text{C}$.
-The carrier media have a cylindrical shape (10 mm in diameter and length) with a cross inside the cylinder and longitudinal fins outside, providing a large surface area for biofilm growth (Ødegaard et al. 1994).
+The sequential batch reactor (SBR) contains polyurethane carriers (with 60% filling) which are exposed to raw wastewater to ensure biofilm growth and attachment to the carriers (see Supplementary Figure 1, available with the online version of this paper).
+The reactor has a total working volume of 13 L. It operates with a fixed cycle time of 8 h and a temperature of $16 \pm 0.5$ °C. The carrier media have a cylindrical shape (10 mm in diameter and length) with a cross inside the cylinder and longitudinal fins outside, providing a large surface area for biofilm growth ( $\emptyset$ degaard et al. 1994).
 The SBR is fed with wastewater from a storage tank, which receives steady supply of raw wastewater from a nearby municipal sewer.
-The storage tank has a total volume of 3.5 m3 and a residence time of 24 h, which ensures an uninterrupted supply of wastewater while maintaining sufficient variations in influent wastewater quality.
+The storage tank has a total volume of 3.5 m and a residence time of 24 h, which ensures an uninterrupted supply of wastewater while maintaining sufficient variations in influent wastewater quality.